ShararNur/hot-onion-restaurent/README.md

 # Red Onion (restaurants website)
 # [LIVE](https://nifty-jang-a8e666.netlify.app/)

-A restaurant app where you can order your favorite food from the menu.
+A restaurant app where you can order your favourite food from the menu.
 You have options for breakfast, lunch, and dinner.
 Pay online and enjoy the most delicious dummy food.

 ### Features
 - Order food from the menu